raphaelsty/cherche/docs/retrieve/retrieve.md

 ## k and on parameters

-The main parameter of retrievers is `on`.
-This is the field(s) on which the retriever will perform the search.
+The main parameter of retrievers is `on`; it is the field(s) on which the retriever will perform the search.
 If multiple fields are specified, the retriever will concatenate all fields in the order provided.
-All the fields defined in `on` must be present in every documents.

-The retrievers all have a `k`-parameter which allows to select the number of documents to retrieve.
+The retrievers all have a `k`-parameter which allows selecting the number of documents to retrieve.
-The default value is `None`, i.e the retrievers will retrieves all documents that match the query.
+The default value is `None`, i.e., the retrievers will retrieve all documents matching the query.
-If you choose a value for k, retriever will only retrieves k top documents that are more likely to match the query.
+If we choose a value for k, the retriever will only retrieve k top documents that are more likely to match the query.

 ```python
 >>> from cherche import retrieve